 1 I generate at the end.

-2 If we scroll down on this one, I want to ask you 106 Q. 3 a wider question about the process of incident reporting.
-You have said in your witness statement, 4 5 Mr. Haynes -- just for the note, it's WIT-53932, at 6 paragraph 61.3, you have said in your statement that, 7 to this day, you remain unaware of how this concern 8 that you had raised was dealt with.
-Is that a weakness 9 of the reporting system that you are suggesting, that, if you like, the reporter, in this case you, doesn't 10 11 get to hear the outcome, or is it unique to this individual case or is it more general than that?
-12 13

-- A. I think it's more general that there isn't feedback provided to the reporter.
-My own personal reflection on that would be that, in not knowing how it's been dealt with, I don't know whether I need to be alert to more.
-I don't know whether there's a process to be monitoring for me not to be alert to more.
-It can also act as a deterrent for people to raise concerns if they are raising an incident report and then never hearing anything back.
-They don't know whether that five to ten minutes they have spent in filling in the long electronic form has actually generated any action at the end. - 25 107 Q. If we look at the format, if we go down to 54879.
-If 26 we could pick up on the, using the left-hand margin, 27 11th December 2015 entry.
+2 106 Q. If we scroll down on this one, I want to ask you 3 a wider question about the process of incident 4 reporting.
+You have said in your witness statement, 5 Mr. Haynes just for the note, it's WIT-53932, at 16:10 6 paragraph 61.3, you have said in your statement that, 7 to this day, you remain unaware of how this concern 8 that you had raised was dealt with.
+Is that a weakness 9 of the reporting system that you are suggesting, that, LO if you like, the reporter, in this case you, doesn't 16:11 L1 get to hear the outcome, or is it unique to this L2 individual case or is it more general than that?
+L3 Α. I think it's more general that there isn't feedback L4 provided to the reporter.
+My own personal reflection L5 on that would be that, in not knowing how it's been 16:11 L6 dealt with, I don't know whether I need to be alert to L7 more.
+I don't know whether there's a process to be L8 monitoring for me not to be alert to more.
+It can also L9 act as a deterrent for people to raise concerns if they 20 are raising an incident report and then never hearing 16:11 21 anything back.
+They don't know whether that five to 22 ten minutes they have spent in filling in the long 23 electronic form has actually generated any action at 24 the end.
+25 107 Q. If we look at the format, if we go down to 54879.
+If 16:12 26 we could pick up on the, using the left-hand margin, 27 11th December 2015 entry.
 There is a series of 28 entries, just for the Panel's ear, which reports on 29 various transactions that take place in association with this report.
 Mr. Cardwell is communicating with the Head of Service, Mrs. Corrigan, and he is describing this as a 'feedback message'.
 He has been asked to send this to Mrs. Corrigan and it says, in essence, that this is a matter that should go to the 16:13 Head of Service to discuss with the Consultant. would have placed an obligation on Mrs. Corrigan to speak to Mr. O'Brien.
 The Trust has told us that she has no recollection of doing so.
 Two points: You didn't hear about it, you didn't hear the outcome. Ιt 16:13 doesn't appear to have been screened for SAI purposes, and Mrs. Corrigan can't recall and has no record of addressing it with Mr. O'Brien.

-criteria, a failure -- whoever's fault it was and regardless of whether harm was caused -- a failure to refer a patient for radiotherapy, in contravention of the MDM decision, is clear SAI territory, isn't it?
-There's potential for harm or evidence of harm, and there isn't evidence of harm, but within the SAI criteria is that potential for harm, and so applying that to here, absolutely, it would meet that criteria.
-Again, on reflection, I think we have been too reluctant to apply that potential for harm to the screening of potential incidents than we should have been.
-We should have been more alert to potential and less focused on evidence of harm as the trigger for screening into an SEA or SAI.
+First of all, applying your knowledge of the SAI 16:13 criteria, a failure -- whoever's fault it was and regardless of whether harm was caused -- a failure to refer a patient for radiotherapy, in contravention of the MDM decision, is clear SAI territory, isn't it? Α. 16:14 there isn't evidence of harm, but within the SAI criteria is that potential for harm, and so applying that to here, absolutely, it would meet that criteria.